HL7/fhircast-docs/docs/launch-scenarios.md

+!!! info This page contains guidance to implementers and is not part of the normative-track [FHIRcast specification](../specification).

 # App launch scenarios and session discovery

 A FHIRcast Hub uses a unique `hub.topic` session id to identify a single session across the Hub, subscribing and driving applications which are engaged in the shared session.
 The `hub.topic` must be known by a system for it to participate in the session.
 Typically, the Hub defines the `hub.topic`.